Matthew4335/MLProject/index.md

 #### KNN

-One problem we came across while training the model is determining an optimal value for k.
+The next model our team opted to use was k-Nearest Neighbors.
+We used the KNeighborsClassifier from sklearn to perform the classification.
+Again, we split training data into training and test splits, this time using 20% of the data for testing.
+The next step in the process was determining which value of k to use.

 To solve this problem, we trained several models on k's ranging from 1 to 39, then picked the k that resulted in the most accurate model.
 We found that k = 29 was optimal based on raw accuracy, but k=19 produced a better F1 score.
-We opted to use k=19 because our model should be able to classify all rookies.
+We opted to use k=19 because our model should be able to classify all rookies (so precision and recall matter), but the model performs well even with fewer neighbors.
 Below is a graph comparing cross-validated F1 Scores across various k-values.
-Even with fewer neighbors, the model performs well.

 ![Data](OptimalKValue.jpg)

+#### NN

+We also trained a Neural Network for this project.
+We used TensorFlow's Keras API to build a Neural Network with 2 leaky ReLU activation hidden layers and a Sigmoid activation output layer.
+We split the same training data set into training and test splits, and stuck with a 20% split for testing data.
+The next step was to determine the best hyperparameters for the model.

+After trying numerous combinations of neurons in each layer, batch size, and epochs, we found that 32 neurons in the first layer, 64 neurons in the second layer, 40 epochs, and a batch size of 64 produced the best F1 score of 77%.

 #### GMM

-#### NN
+While we were building our other models, we became curious about how an unsupervised model would perform.
+Using the GaussianMixture class from sklearn, we trained a GMM model on the same data set of 310 players, with the same 20% split for testing data.
+The results were underwhelming, and we ended up not moving along with using the model to predict the 2022 All-Rookie class.

 ## Results

 ### Logistic Regression
 Below is a table showing several measurements of our model's performance.
 Our model using logistic regression performed much better than we initially expected.
 Most notable of these metrics is the 0.86 precision for the class 1.
 This means that 86% of players predicted to make the All-Rookie team did make the team.
 Additionally, based on the recall for class 1 the model correctly identifies 97% of All-Rookie players.
 Note that these are the results for a model trained on a random split of the data into a training set and a testing set, and they can change slightly depending on how the data is divided.

-Accuracy: 0.97
+Accuracy: 97%

 |    | Precision | Recall | F1-score | Support |
 |----|-----------|--------|----------|---------|